enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 Let’s go ahead and create all the needed polices and roles for our workshop.
 Because IAM roles and policies are global in nature, you only need to do this once.
-*You may skip this step when you are asked to deploy the failover region*

 Log into the AWS Console then select the **IAM** service.
 Now select **Policies** from the left and click on the **Create policy** button.
 Then select the *JSON* tab and paste the code below into the editing window.